ProsusCorp/ProsusMoney/README.md

 <img src="http://prosus.money/wp-content/uploads/2021/03/splash.png">

-Cryptocurrency created in Chile (2016) as a means of payment, focused on training users without technical knowledge.
+Cryptocurrency created in Chile (2016) as a blockchain laboratory, for common people as user target.
 Low hardware requirement.
-This project promote a future resource-based economy.
+This project promote resource-based economy research.

 The Prosus Money ticker symbol is **xPR** or **PROSUS** .